1. COVID-19 vaccination for children is safe.

 4. A different dosage of the COVID-19 vaccine is given to children.

-The Moderna vaccine authorized for children ages 6 months through 5 years is given at a lower dosage than the vaccine authorized for adults age 18 and older.
+The Moderna vaccine authorized for children ages 6 months through 5 years is given at a lower dosage than the vaccine authorized for those ages 6 years and older.

 Children receive a smaller dose of COVID-19 vaccine.
 COVID-19 vaccine dosage is based on age on the day of vaccination, not by patient weight.
 This is also true for other routinely recommended vaccines, like hepatitis A and hepatitis B vaccines.